Welcome to the Improved CCNA Blog

 All CCNA Content Together!
 We merged the content from both blogs into the new CCNA blog.

-New URL: www.certskills.com
+New URL: dev-site.certskills.com

 Separate Per-Book Book Menus!
 The new blog menu begins with a multilevel menu for each book (ICND1 and ICND2.)